The World’s Strangest Natural Wonders from The World’s Strangest Natural Wonders

 They are also called the Seven Giants.
 These gigantic stone pillars are located on a flat plateau, which was a high mountain about 200 million years ago, according to Amusing Planet.
 Time and harsh weather such as rain, snow, wind, cold, and heat gradually destroyed the mountains, especially the weaker rock.
 The fairly firm sericite-quartzite schist of which the stone pillars are composed endured and survived.

 Zhangjiajie, China’s first national forest park, is located in the west of Hunan Province.
-It became famous worldwide from the movie Avatar in which the Hallelujah Mountains were inspired by Heavenly Pillar in Zhangjiajie.
-The most popular and iconic feature of the park are the dangerous sandstone peaks.
-The huge forest park pillars sometimes look like they float in seas of clouds.
+It became famous worldwide from the movie "Avatar," in which the Hallelujah Mountains were inspired by Heavenly Pillar in Zhangjiajie.
+The most popular and iconic features of the park are the dangerous sandstone peaks.
+The huge forest park pillars sometimes look like they float in a sea of clouds, making for a super photogenic vacation spot.